githika99/Systems/BasicHTTPServer/test_scripts/README.md

-### Assignment 2 tests
+### Unit tests

-This directory contains tests and utilities for you to work on your http server.
+This directory contains tests and utilities for the http server.

-#### Utilities

-This directory contains a single utility for you to use: `cse130_nc`.
-This utility allows you to control the bytes that a client sends to your server; it will help you with creating and testing invalid commands.
-The usage model is similar to the `nc` utility; see the assignment document for details on how to use it.

 #### Basic Tests

-We released a few tests that mimic the examples found in your assignment doc.
-These cover basic functionality, but are no where near thorough enough to evaluate whether your server works in a majority of cases.
-We list what they do here:

 * get_asmall.sh: sends a get request for a small file (the lyrics to Taylor Swift's Antihero).
 Validates that the correct status code